-- Settings: See table on page 162. - · Basic setting: Depends on style.
+- Settings: See table on page 218. - · Basic setting: Depends on style.

 - The reverb type selection affects all voices played by the keyboard or Auto Accompaniment.
 Different settings cannot be made for each part. - Depending on the selected voice, the depth of the effect may sound stronger or weaker, even though the same reverb type is selected. - The reverb effect cannot be applied to the sounds input through the AUX IN [R] and [L/L+R] jacks. - It is also possible to apply reverb effects to the keyboard voices using the [EFFECT] button.
-See the Effect Type List on page 46 for details. - If both the [REVERB] and [EFFECT] buttons are turned on, both effects will be applied.
+See the Effect Type List on page 219 for details. - If both the [REVERB] button and the [CHORUS] and/or [EFFECT] buttons are turned on, all effects will be applied.